assume-breach/Home-Grown-Red-Team/StageFright/ReadMe.md

 Right now, the only protocols in the framework are SMB and TCP.
 More will be available in the future; ie http/https.

-At this time, the tool will only output EXEs but DLLs will be available in the future.
+At this time, the tool will give you both DLLs and EXEs.

 This is a replacement for the Shareable tool I uploaded a little while ago.
 Eventually, this tool will be merged into the Harriet tool, but for now, this is what I have finished.
+You can watch out for updates on Twitter as I will tweet out when new features and things have been added.

 How To Use